sharonmatan/Memory-game/README.md

 5th Assignment for Appleseed's Academy Coding Bootcamp (Week 5).

-In this assignment, I created a cool Memory Game!
+In this assignment, I created a cool Memory Game when the cards are generated dynamically.

-In every game, the cards are generated dynamically and the user can choose a preferable theme to play with.

 The assignment is based on the following subjects: